-However, another notes that the variability may stem from bigger cycles, such as differences in Pacific sea surface temperatures.
-This could be shifting Tornado Alley as well, and we just don’t have enough data to see the cycle clearly.
+However, others note that the variability may stem from bigger cycles, such as differences in Pacific sea surface temperatures.
+This could also be shifting Tornado Alley; we don’t have enough data to see the cycle.

 The bottom line

-No matter what the reason is, the data suggests that anyone east of Tornado Alley is at increased risk of tornadic activity.
+No matter the reason, the data suggests that anyone east of Tornado Alley is at increased risk of tornadic activity.
 This means it is more important than ever to stay “weather aware.”

 That’s the easiest way to keep yourself safe and is far more dependable than the often incorrect weather app.